rawadabu/java-script-course/advanced-dom-bankist/README.md

 message.innerHTML =
 'We use cookies for improving functionality and analytics <button class ="btn--close-cookie"> Got it!</button>';

-header.append(message); // adds the first child of this element, or last using append`
+header.append(message); // adds the first child of this element, or last using append

+## Styles, Attributes and Classes

 ## Roadmap